YuBlum/stark-lang/README.md

 def foo : (num : u64 0) u64 => num;
 ```

-That means that you can only pass constant values for those arguments:
+That means that you can only pass constant parameters to those arguments:
 ```
 def foo : (num : u64 0) u64 => num;
 def x = foo(10); # valid